StevenTammen/StevenTammen.github.io/pages/life-meaning.md

 The argument:

-1) If there is no absolute morality, then there is no rational basis for declaring any action worse than any other action.
+1) If absolute morality does not exist, then there is no rational basis for declaring any action worse than any other action.
 2) Some actions are worse than other actions.
 3) Therefore, absolute morality exists.

 ### Propositon 1

 In propositional logic, the first propistion is what is known as an *implication*.
-If we let p = "there is absolute morality" and q = "there is a rational basis for declaring an action worse than another action," then proposition one can be written out formally as "not p implies not q" or "not q is necessary for not p."
+If we let a = "absolute morality exists" and w = "there is a rational basis for declaring an action worse than another action," then proposition one can be written out formally as "not a implies not w" or "not w is necessary for not a."
 Here is the truth table for this particular implication:

 <table>
   <tr>
-    <th>p</th>
+    <th>a</th>
-    <th>q</th>
+    <th>w</th>
-    <th>¬p</th>
+    <th>¬a</th>
-    <th>¬q</th>
+    <th>¬w</th>
-    <th>¬p → ¬q</th>
+    <th>¬a → ¬w</th>
   </tr>
   <tr>
     <td>T</td>